For urgent consular assistance call

 Severe weather can cause flooding, particularly in northern Albania.
 It may also disrupt local travel and transport services.

 Earth tremors are common.
-Serious earthquakes are less common.
+Significant earthquakes can also occur.

 If a natural disaster or severe weather occurs: